dcarrsf/algorithm-patterns/README.md

 Algorithm studies project using AI assistance to define patterns, examples, and approaches to solving challenge problems.

 I'm continuing the idea started by Ed Skwareki in his Medium article [How ChatGPT is Helping Me Recognize LeetCode Coding Patterns](https://medium.com/@edskwarecki/how-chatgpt-is-helping-me-recognize-leetcode-coding-patterns-32fca706d9ba).

-I chose to work with [Claude.ai](https://www.anthropic.com/claude) and input the list of 27 algorithm patterns to use as guidelines for the study topics.
-For each algorithm pattern, I prompted for an overview and a comparison of 4 examples.
-From there I refined the prompts according to the algorithm, reviewing time complexity, important related concepts, and alternative approaches.
+I used the list of 27 algorithm patterns identified in the article as guidelines for the study topics below.

 ## Popular Patterns: